13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Kos Restaurant Tip!
 Curious about the best restaurants in Kos?
 Read about our favorite Greek Taverns on Kos Island in Greece

-Planning to travel to Kos?
-One of the best things to do in Kos is a two-island boat excursion to nearby Greek islands.
+One of my kos tips that I rate in the top 3 things to do in Kos is a two-island boat excursion to nearby Greek islands.
 Depending on the Kos boat trip of your choice, you will most likely discover the shores of Kalymnos, Pserimos, and Plati.
 During the boat trip, there’s plenty of time to relax or snorkel in the crystal clear waters.
 A perfect way to enjoy the beautiful turquoise waters from the Aegean Sea.
 Most of the boats in the harbor offer a two or three-island boat tour.
 Prices, as well as the number of people allowed on a boat, vary per tour operator.

 Boat excursion Kos with Eva Boat